Coups d'état in Bolivia

-Bolivia has experienced more than 190 coups d'état and revolutions since its independence in 1825.
-Since 1950, Bolivia has seen the most coups of any other country.
-The last known attempt was in 1984, four years after the country's transition to democracy in 1980.
+Bolivia has experienced more than 190 coups d'état and revolutions since its independence was declared in 1825.
+Since 1950, Bolivia has seen the most coups of any country.
+The penultimate known attempt was in 1984, two years after the country's transition to democracy in 1982.
+The most recent attempted coup d'état was in 2024, led by General Juan José Zúñiga.

 Mutiny of 18 April 1828

 While classified as an army mutiny, the events of 18 April 1828 resulted in the deposition of President Antonio José de Sucre and have been considered the first coup in Bolivian history.
 Orchestrated by Casimiro Olañeta and promoted by Peruvian General Agustín Gamarra, the event saw an uprising by the military garrison in Chuquisaca.
 In an attempt to quell the riot, Sucre was wounded in the arm.
 As a result, command was delegated to José María Pérez de Urdininea who served as interim president until Sucre officially resigned on 2 August 1828.
 In the following years, General Gamarra would invade Bolivia, occupying large portions of the country.

 Pedro Blanco Soto, the pro-Peru president elected by the Constituent assembly on 18 December 1828 and who took office on 26 December would himself be deposed just a week after assuming office.
 Military leadership under Colonel José Ballivián arrested Blanco and imprisoned him in a convent called La Recoletta where he would be assassinated on New Year's Day 1829.